 The Package Manager window displays the following values:

-|preview||state||This package is at an early stage of the release cycle.
+|Pre-Release||state||This version of the package is at an earlier stage of development, but Unity guarantees to release it by the end of the LTS release cycle.
 It might not have complete documentation, or it might not be fully validated by either the development team or Unity’s Quality Assurance team.|

-|local||source||This package is located on your local disk but is external to your Unity project folder.|
+|local||source||The Package Manager installed this package from a folder or tarball file on your local disk external to your Unity project folder.|

 |git||source||The Package Manager installed this package in your project directly from a Git repository.|

-|asset store||asset||This is an Asset package that you purchased or downloaded from the Asset Store.|
+|asset store||asset||This is an Asset Store package that you purchased or downloaded from the Asset Store.|